dbaglodi/dbaglodi.github.io/README.md

 - German

 ## Projects
+### ALT Text Generation
+As a part of Georgia Tech's Sonification Lab and AccessCORPS Vertically Intergrated Project, I am working on building a tool to scrape images/alt text from course material, classifying those images, and creating a model to predict classifications and alt text for the images.
+The goal of this project is to use AI to be able to to assist in making course material more accessible for students, particularly for those with low vision.
+### Medical Fraud Detection
+As a project for HackGT 11, I collaborated with team members to build a system to predict fraud based on beneficiary data.
+We created a model in Python to detect outliers in the data, deciding that those datapoints were most likely to be fraudulent, and these outliers were detected using the Isolation Forest algorithm.
+We exported this model as a pkl file, and we integrated it into our application using Flask.
+For the existing datapoints, we exported them as  JSON file and used Node.js to integrate them into our application.
+For the frontend, we used AngularJS to build a form that allows the user to either input the beneficiary ID (which would find whether that ID correspond to fraud in the database), or to fill in multiple fields for an unregistered beneficiary (in which the pkl file would be used to predict fraud).
 ### 8-bit Music Generation
 As a part of my machine learning course, I collaborated with team members to create a music generation model using unsupervised learning.
 The motivation behind the project was to provide a tool for video game developers to be able to enhance their games with music.
 We used Jupyter Notebook to create the generator, and we used the TensorFlow library to train our model.
 We experimented with our model by tuning hyperparameters such as temperature, learning rate, and layers.
 Our GitHub Repository, including the final report of our project and some of the generated outputs, can be found [here](https://github.com/CasonHarrison/casonharrison.github.io).
 ### Airline Management System